onnela-lab/forest/docs/source/index.md

   - Float
   - Standard deviation of the length of all flights (straight line movement) that took place over the course of a day (in km)
   - GPS is converted into a sequence of flights (straight line movement) and pauses (time spent stationary).
 The standard deviation of  flights of the day is reported.
+* - av_flight_duration
+  - Float
+  - Average of the duration of all flights (straight line movement) that took place over the course of a day (in hours)
+  - GPS is converted into a sequence of flights (straight line movement) and pauses (time spent stationary).
+The average of the duration of flights of the day is reported.
+* - sd_flight_duration
+  - Float
+  - Standard deviation of the duration of all flights (straight line movement) that took place over the course of a day (in hours)
+  - GPS is converted into a sequence of flights (straight line movement) and pauses (time spent stationary).
+The standard deviation of the duration of flights of the day is reported.
+* - total_pause_time
+  - Float
+  - Total time spent in pause over the course of a day (in hours)
+  - A pause is defined to be a longest period of time spent stationary without a directional change or flight.
 * - av_pause_duration
   - Float
   - Average of the duration of all pauses that took place over the course of a day (in hour)